Jwan622/etherscan_ingestor/docs/notes_tests.md

 I tested the database with a fake test database and then also tested it by just testing the messages sent to the API.
 Depending on what philosphy you guys have, can do either one.

+The frontend tests are minimal... and man was setting up babel and jest annoying lol.
+But I would def add more.

 ## Fixtures